apppro123/contacts-obsidian/README.md

 # Obsidian Contacts Plugin

 ## Usage
-Typing ::contact will open the modal where you can add basic information for your new contact.
-With the add button it will write the information to the page with some basic styling.
+Open the commands menu and search for "contact".
+There you can add a new contact or edit the current contact fields (doesn't overwrite the old one yet, but writes a new entry/text in the file).

 ## Settings